-Within a few months, IVR utilization TRIPLED!!!
+Within a few months, IVR utilization more than TRIPLED!!!

-A win-win for the Customer & the company.
+A win-win for the customer & the company.

 After I glared at him, I said, “We’re called the SERVICE Committee!
 Service for the customer.
 The average manned call probably costs us in excess of $7 anyway.
 And since we basically eliminated over $30,000 a month on free fee reversals due to “goodwill”, we’re way ahead of our projected revenue position.